 PCs require continuous maintenance to ensure a great experience.
-Cleaning unrequired data, updating the software, keeping the system safe from harmful programs and taking care of connected hardware might seem a big chore.
+Cleaning unwanted data, updating the software, keeping the system safe from harmful programs and taking care of connected hardware like keyboard or PC mouse malfunction might seem a big chore.
 But all of this can be easily done using some useful PC maintenance tools.

-There are many third-party maintenance tools available that will automatically complete important PC maintenance tasks for you and ensure your PC is always working at optimum performance.
-Below I have list 10 types of PC maintenance tools that you should gift to your PC.
+There are many third-party maintenance tools available that will automatically complete important maintenance tasks for you saving you from PC problems and ensuring that your PC is always gives optimum performance.
+Below I have listed 10 types of PC maintenance tools that you should gift to your PC.